AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private-kernel-initial.md

 The contract address contains the contract class ID, which is a hash of the root of its function tree and additional values.
 This circuit leverages these characteristics to establish the validity of the function's association with the contract address.

 Each leaf of the function tree is a hash representing a function.
-The preimage includes:
+The preimage is defined as the concatenation of:

 - Function data.
 - Hash of the verification key.